A System Level Approach to Controller Synthesis: Introduction

-\rev{One may be tempted to concede that this is simply an inherent limitation of the optimal control approach: achieving optimal performance in a large-scale system requires complex controllers, and the best that can be hoped for are approximations and/or principled heuristics.
-This paper proves otherwise, and in doing so, generalizes both the Youla parameterization and quadratic invariance (QI).
-Specifically, we develop a novel parameterization of internally stabilizing controllers and the closed loop responses that they achieve.
-Rather than directly designing only the feedback loop between sensors and actuators, as in the Youla framework, we propose directly designing the {entire closed loop response of the system}, as captured by the maps from process and measurement disturbances to control actions and states.
+\revsecond{Motivated by this issue, we propose a novel parameterization of internally stabilizing controllers and the closed loop responses that they achieve, providing an alternative to the QI framework for constrained optimal controller synthesis.} Specifically, rather than directly designing only the feedback loop between sensors and actuators, as in the Youla framework, we propose directly designing the entire closed loop response of the system, as captured by the maps from process and measurement disturbances to control actions and states.
 As such, we call the proposed method a System Level Approach (SLA) to controller synthesis, which is composed of three elements: System Level Parameterizations (SLPs), System Level Constraints (SLCs) and System Level Synthesis (SLS) problems.
-Further, in contrast to the QI framework, which seeks to impose structure on the input/output map between sensor measurements and control actions, the SLA imposes structural constraints on the system response itself, and shows that this structure carries over to the {internal realization} of the corresponding controller.
+Further, in contrast to the QI framework, which seeks to impose structure on the input/output map between sensor measurements and control actions, the SLA imposes structural constraints on the system response itself, and shows that this structure carries over to the \emph{internal realization} of the corresponding controller.
 It is this conceptual shift from structure on the input/output map to the internal realization of the controller that allows us to expand the class of structured controllers that admit a convex characterization, and in doing so, vastly increase the scalability of distributed optimal control methods.
-We summarize our main contributions below.}
+We summarize our main contributions below.